 - All staff and contractors are suitably vetted and trained in the appropriate policies and procedures for ensuring the correct handling of personal information.
-Staff receives training at the start of employment and refresher training as deemed necessary.
+Staff receive training at the start of employment and refresher training as deemed necessary.

 - We will proactively monitor the legitimate use and quality of information through audits and transaction monitoring.
 Any breaches are taken seriously and disciplinary/ criminal investigations are undertaken as necessary.
 The Constabulary will not tolerate any misuse of information.

 - Norfolk Constabulary takes the security of all personal data under our control very seriously.
-We will comply with the relevant parts of the Data Protection Act 1998 relating to security and seek to comply with the National Police Chief’s Council (NPCC) Community Security Policy.
+We will comply with the relevant parts of the GDPR and Data Protection Act 2018 relating to security and seek to comply with the National Police Chief’s Council (NPCC) Community Security Policy.
 We use a variety of physical, technical and procedural measures to protect personal information from unauthorised or accidental disclosure, loss or corruption.

 - Norfolk Constabulary may monitor or record and retain telephone calls, texts, emails and other electronic communications to and from the force in order to deter, prevent and detect inappropriate or criminal activity, to ensure security, and to assist the purposes the purposes described above.
 The Constabulary does not place a pre-recorded ‘Fair Processing Notice’ on telephone lines that may receive emergency call (including misdirected ones) because of the associated risk of harm that may be caused through the delay in response to the call.